 - Thin layer chromatography is used to separate proteins amino acids etc.

 - Ion exchange chromatography is a commonly used chromatographic method for separating the charged molecules such as proteins, polypeptides, nucleic acids, and others.
-The principle of ion exchange chromatography is the two-way exchange of the (ions) present in the solution with those electrostatically bound to the insoluble support medium.
+The principle of ion-exchange chromatography is the two-way exchange of the (ions) present in the solution with those electrostatically bound to the insoluble support medium.

-- Affinity chromatography techniques are based on separating proteins as there is specific binding of the protein to their ligands or receptors.
-Some of the receptors or ligands, for instance, the antigenic epitopes and the active sites of enzymes exhibit high specificity to the protein of interest and affinity chromatography takes advantage of these biospecific interactions for Protein purification essentially in one step.
+- Affinity chromatography techniques are based on separating proteins as there is the specific binding of the protein to their ligands or receptors.
+Some of the receptors or ligands, for instance, the antigenic epitopes and the active sites of enzymes exhibit high specificity to the protein of interest, and affinity chromatography takes advantage of these biospecific interactions for Protein purification essentially in one step.

 - Size exclusion chromatography. – Proteins are separated based on their size.
 When protein molecules pass through the gel the smaller the size the more they get stuck through the sieve or gel hence elute later.
 Large molecules elute faster they move avoiding the pores in the gel.

 - High-Pressure Liquid Chromatography: In HPLC silica-based beads are used instead of polysaccharide bead.
 Because of high pressure and smaller size of the silica beads, this gives a higher number of theoretical plates resulting in superior resolving power to separate complex biological samples.
-Reversed phase chromatography (RP-HPLC) uses resins with small hydrophobic groups attached.
+Reversed-phase chromatography (RP-HPLC) uses resins with small hydrophobic groups attached.